 In a notice to the Bombay Stock Exchange, Trent Ltd. said the investment is intended to “facilitate Westland to take Indian authors and their works to a far wider audience.”

 As the Business Standard characterizes it, Westland is one of the largest publishing houses in India with a list including imprints Tranquebar Press and EastWest and comprising bestselling authors Amish Tripathi, Pretti Shenoy, Ashwin Sanghi, Rashmi Bansal, Anuja Chauhan, Rujuta Diwekar, Ashok Banker and Satyajit Das, among others.

-The Business Standard sees India ranking seventh among world publishing markets, and third among English-language markets after the U.S. and UK.
+The Business Standard sees India ranking seventh among world publishing markets, and third among English-language markets after the United States and United Kingdom.

 The newspaper also notes that according to a recent Ficci Publishing Sector Report, “Book publishing in India is growing at a compound annual growth rate of approximately 30 percent.”
 And with nearly 600 million readers and a rapidly expanding population of young readers 15 to 25 years old, “readership in India is expected to continue growing.”